-Aside from any legal or university policy considerations, the use of illicit drugs and/or the abuse of alcohol may be harmful to one's health.
-Some of the health risks associated with such use/abuse are:
+Aside from any legal or university policy considerations, the use of illicit drugs and/or the misuse of alcohol may be harmful to one's health.
+Some of the health risks associated with such use/misuse are:

-Alcohol-abuse health risks: Liver damage-cirrhosis, alcoholic hepatitis; heart disease- enlarged heart, congestive heart failure; ulcers and gastritis; malnutrition; cancer-of the mouth, esophagus, stomach, liver; brain damage-memory loss, hallucinations, psychosis; damage to fetus if pregnant mother drinks; death-50 percent of fatal auto accidents involve alcohol, 31 percent of suicides are committed by alcoholics.
+Alcohol-misuse health risks: Liver damage-cirrhosis, alcoholic hepatitis; heart disease- enlarged heart, congestive heart failure; ulcers and gastritis; malnutrition; cancer-of the mouth, esophagus, stomach, liver; brain damage-memory loss, hallucinations, psychosis; damage to fetus if pregnant mother drinks; death-Over 30 percent of fatal auto accidents involve alcohol.
+Suicide is known to be highly prevalent among those who suffer from alcohol disorders.

-Drug-use health risks: Overdosing-psychosis, convulsions, coma, death; long-term use-organ damage, mental illness, malnutrition, death; casual use-heart attack, stroke, brain damage, death; needles- infections, hepatitis, AIDS, death; if a pregnant mother uses drugs, her baby can be stillborn or born addicted.
+Drug-use health risks: Overdosing-psychosis, convulsions, coma, death; long-term use-organ damage, mental illness, malnutrition, death; casual use-heart attack, stroke, brain damage, death; needles- infections, hepatitis, AIDS, death; if a pregnant mother uses drugs, her baby can be stillborn or born with Neonatal Abstinence Syndrome.